-7.3 Secretariat
+7.3 General Secretariat

-The Secretariat is not an Association governing body.
+The Secretariat is an Association governing body.

-Its task is to undertake, upon instruction from and under the supervision of the Executive Committee and/or Executive Director, all administrative, technical and organisational tasks required to fulfil the Association's aims and objectives.
+Its task is to undertake, upon instruction from and under the supervision of the Executive Committee and/or General Secretary, all administrative, technical and organisational tasks required to fulfil the Association's aims and objectives.